-(\) Includes "Purchases and Personnel expense" (excluding restructuring costs and non-recurring costs) and "Accruals (reversals) for onerous contracts (final losses on orders)".
+^() Includes "Purchases and personnel expenses" (excluding restructuring costs and non-recurring costs) and "Accruals/ (Reversals) for onerous contracts (losses at completion)".

-(\\) Includes the net amount of "Other operating income" and "Other operating expenses" (excluding restructuring costs, non-recurring income/(expense) and accruals (reversals) for onerous contracts (final losses on orders).
+^() Includes the net amount of "Other operating income" and "Other operating expenses", excluding restructuring costs, non-recurring income/(costs) and accruals/(reversals) for onerous contracts (losses at completion).

-(\\\) Includes the effects of the valuation at equity, classified under the "Share of profits (losses) of equity-accounted investees", of strategic investments only;
+^() Includes the effects of the valuation at equity, classified under the "Share of profits/(losses) of equity-accounted investees", of strategic investments only.

-(\\\\) Includes "Amortisation, depreciation and impairment losses and value adjustments to financial assets", excluding the amortisation charge referable to intangible assets acquired as part of business combinations, goodwill impairment and write-downs regarded as "Non-recurring costs";
+^() Includes "Amortisation, depreciation and impairment losses and financial assets value adjustments", excluding the amortisation charge referable to intangible assets acquired as part of business combinations, goodwill impairment and writedowns regarded as "Non-recurring costs".

-(\\\\\) Includes "Financial income", "Financial expense" (net of the gains and losses relating to extraordinary transactions) and "Share of profits (losses) of equity-accounted investees" (net of the results of strategic joint ventures).
+^() Includes "Financial income", "Financial expenses" (net of the gains and losses relating to extraordinary transactions) and the "Share of profits/(losses) of equity-accounted investees" (net of the results of strategic joint ventures).

-(\\\\\\) Includes "Profit (loss) from discontinued operations" and "Gains and losses relating to extraordinary transactions (key acquisitions and disposals)".
+^() Includes "Profit/(Loss) from discontinued operations" and "Gains /(Losses) relating to extraordinary transactions (key acquisitions and disposals)".